KwatMDPhD/Omics.jl/README.md

-The nuclear package for bioinformatics projects such as `GSEA.jl` 🧬
+The nuclear package for various bioinformatics projects like [`GSEA.jl`](https://github.com/KwatMDPhD/GSEA.jl) 🧬

+This package used to be registered as [`BioLab.jl`](https://docs.juliahub.com/BioLab/DRovL/0.11.28/).

 ---